TrisPatt/hangman/README.md

 - Code for the "clear_screen()" function researched on stack overflow
 - Heroku template supplied by Code Institute
-- Readme template supplied by the code institute
+- Readme template supplied by Code Institute